 The Arts at the University of Georgia

 The University of Georgia is enlivened by a dynamic, multi-faceted community of artists and researchers in the arts.
-The University of Georgia Arts Council, the Willson Center for the Humanities, and Ideas for Creative Exploration foster advanced interdisciplinary exchange on campus in and through the arts.
+The University of Georgia Arts Council, the Willson Center for the Humanities, and UGA Arts Collaborative foster advanced interdisciplinary exchange on campus in and through the arts; the latter offers graduate assistantships in interdisciplinary arts research.
 Academic programs in the arts are housed in the Lamar Dodd School of Art, the Hugh Hodgson School of Music, the Department of Theatre and Film Studies, and the Department of Dance.

 a2ru Campus Contacts

 Nicholas Allen is the director of the Willson Center and holds an endowed Professorship in the Humanities.
 His latest book, Ireland, Literature, and the Coast: Seatangled, was published in December 2020 by Oxford University Press.
 He has been the Burns Visiting Scholar at Boston College and has received many grants and awards, including from the Mellon Foundation, the National Endowment for the Humanities, and the Irish Research Council.